 On December 8 2020, less than a month after the government approved the Pfizer vaccine, the first person in the UK received their first dose.

 It was the first Covid-19 vaccine to roll out in the UK but shortly afterwards, it was joined by the Oxford vaccine and months later, by the Moderna vaccine.
-All three have contributed to the UK’s successful vaccination programme, which in turn, has allowed for the lockdown roadmap to go ahead as planned and there are no warnings that we’ll go back into lockdown later this year.
+All three have contributed to the UK’s successful vaccination programme, which in turn, has allowed for the lockdown roadmap to go ahead as planned.
+At the moment, there are no warnings that we’ll go back into lockdown later this year – although there have been discussions over a potential circuit breaker lockdown in the future.

 At the time of writing, over half (54.0%) of the UK population have had both doses of the jab.
 So where did the Pfizer vaccine come from?
 Who’s next on the list to receive their vaccine?
 And importantly, is the Pfizer vaccine effective in combating new Covid-19 strains like the Delta variant?
 These are all questions people have been asking as more information around the Pfizer vaccine comes up.